Exporting High-Quality Video With Small File Sizes In Premiere

 Vimeo4K (UHD)H.264VBR1 pass30-60 MBPS

-If you want to see the best settings to ensure the best quality video at low file sizes, I recommend you keep reading.
+I recommend you keep reading to learn the best settings for ensuring the best quality video at small file sizes.

-This illustrated guide will show which basic video settings affect your videos the most during the Adobe Premiere Pro CC export process.
+This illustrated guide will show which basic video settings most affect your videos during the Adobe Premiere Pro CC export process.

 Let’s jump into it: